qatoqat/q4-pysdl2/README.md

-my study on pysdl2
+my study on pysdl2. this is where i keep my py files.
+I wrote the codes myself but their anre intentionally based on http://lazyfoo.net/tutorials/SDL/index.php for easy referencing and in python instead of c++, since there isn't much python + sdl2 tutorials on the web

-this is where i keep my py files tutorial files are my own code but based on http://lazyfoo.net/tutorials/SDL/index.php and made in python instead of c++ since there isn't much python tutorials on sdl2 on the web feel free to use
+feel free to use